-- Who is eligible: only students scoring <75% - What is assessed: initial content (all or only non-masted objectives) - Final Score: cannot be greater than 75%; retesting may not reduce the initial grade,
+- Who is eligible: only students scoring <75% - What is assessed: initial content (all or only non-mastered objectives) - Final Score: cannot be greater than 75%; retesting may not reduce the initial grade,

-Retest Grade Assigned Grade Change (retest) Below initial grade No grade change - initial score remains Above initial grade and below 75 Replace initial score and score earned on retest Above 75 Replace initial score with 75
+Retest Grade Assigned Grade Change (retest) Below initial grade No grade change - initial score remains Above initial grade and below 75 Replace initial score with score earned on retest Above 75 Replace initial score with 75

-Progressive/Cumulative Testing

-A model of retesting in which teachers retest previously assessed objectives by including them on the next comprehensive examination.

-- Who is eligible: all students, independent of initial score - What is assessed: new content, combined with some prior content (the assessment is cumulative) - Final Score: Whatever the student scores on the cumulative assessment is the score for this assessment.
-If this score is higher than the previous assessment(s), it also replaces the score(s) of previous assessment(s). - For the last major grade of a grading period, if a student scores less than 75% on the new objectives on the progressive/cumulative test, reteaching and retesting are required for those new objectives only.
+- Progressive/Cumulative Testing A model of retesting in which teachers retest previously assessed objectives by including them on the next comprehensive examination. - Who is eligible: all students, independent of initial score - What is assessed: new content, combined with some prior content (the assessment is cumulative) - Final Score: Whatever the student scores on the cumulative assessment is the score for this assessment.
+If this score is higher than the previous assessment(s), it also replaces the score(s) of previous assessment(s). - For the last major grade of a grading period, if a student scores less than 75% on the comprehensive/cumulative test, traditional retesting will apply.
+The retest may include all objectives on the assessment being retested or only the objectives not mastered by the student.
+Reteaching is required prior to retesting.
+If the retest grade is higher than the assessment being retested, then the grade on the retest replaces the assessment being retested, up to a 75%.